Uhm Tae-woong: Personal life

 Uhm's father, Uhm Jin-ok, was a public school music teacher who died in a motorcycle accident before Uhm turned 100 days old.
 After his father's death, the family (consisting of his mother, Yoo Gyeong-sook, three older sisters, and him as the youngest) faced serious financial problems.
 His older sister Uhm Jung-hwa entered show business as a pop singer and released her first album in 1993 (earning the label "Madonna of Korea"); she later turned to acting.

 On the November 4, 2012 episode of 2 Days & 1 Night, Uhm made the surprise announcement that he was engaged to ballerina Yoon Hye-jin, and that they were expecting their first child.
 The daughter of veteran actor Yoon Il-bong and niece of veteran actor Yoo Dong-geun, Yoon was a principal dancer with the Korea National Ballet before she moved to the Les Ballets de Monte Carlo.
 They were introduced by Uhm's older sister Uhm Jung-hwa.
 The couple wed on January 9, 2013 at Conrad Hotel Seoul.
-2 Days 1 night co-star Sung Si Kyung and singer Yoo Hee Yeol sang on their wedding.
+2 Days & 1 Night co-star Sung Si-kyung and singer You Hee-yeol sang on their wedding.
 Their daughter, Uhm Ji-on, was born on June 18, 2013.